Edmund Tudor 1430-1456 Biography

 Childhood

-Edmund was born in 1430 to Catherine of Valois and Owen Tudor.
-Catherine was the widow of King Henry V and mother of King Henry VI, while Owen Tudor was the keeper of Catherine’s wardrobe.
+Edmund Tudor was born in 1430 to Catherine of Valois and Owen Tudor.
+Catherine was the widow of King Henry V and mother of King Henry VI.
+She had began a liaison with Owen Tudor, keeper of Catherine’s wardrobe and the pair had secretly married.
+After the death of King Henry V, parliament had passed a law stating that Catherine was not allowed to remarry without permission from the King.

 Edmund was created Earl of Richmond on 15th December 1449 and given land and property.
 He was knighted in 1453 and had become one of the King’s advisers.